mcnulty/udi/PROTOCOL.md

 _Inputs_

-1. The virtual memory address to write to as an unsigned integer
+- `addr`: The virtual memory address to write to as an unsigned integer
-2. The data to write as a byte string.
+- `data`: The data to write as a byte string.

 _Outputs_